-6.16 Policy CS15 - Providing and protecting community assets and green infrastructure, identifies schools, colleges and other educational facilities as being of value and requires the Council to resist the loss of important community facilities unless appropriate alternative provision of equivalent or better quality facilities is made in a location accessible to current and potential users or a detailed assessment clearly demonstrates there is no longer a need for the provision of the facility in the area.
-This is reiterated in emerging LPP2 policy C1(b).
-While this information has not been provided, it is clear that this site was surplus to current educational needs and sold on that basis by the Education Authority.
+- 6.19 Policy CS15 Providing and protecting community assets and green infrastructure, identifies schools, colleges and other educational facilities as being of value and requires the Council to resist the loss of important community facilities unless appropriate alternative provision of equivalent or better quality facilities is made in a location accessible to current and potential users or a detailed assessment clearly demonstrates there is no longer a need for the provision of the facility in the area.
+This is reiterated in emerging LPP2 policy C1. - 6.20 While no information has been provided to address these requirements, it is clear that this site was surplus to current educational needs and sold on that basis by the Education Authority.
 Given the emergent policy GSP1 which does not specifically protect the site any longer, little weight is accorded to adopted policy CS15 or emerging policy C1 in this particular instance.